MozillaFoundation/foundation.mozilla.org/docs/development.md

 ### Environment Variables

 Default environment variables are declared in `env.default`.
 If you wish to override any of the values, you can create a local `.env` file in the root of the project.
-This file should not be committed.

 The domain used to fetch static content from Network Pulse can be customized by specifying `PULSE_API_DOMAIN`.
 By default it uses `network-pulse-api-production.herokuapp.com`.